chiamp/gemini_flight_optimizer/README.md

 * once Gemini understands your intent and parses your prompt successfully, it will return the queries it thinks it should use to search for flights
   * if you want to make modifications to the queries, you can submit another natural language prompt to tell Gemini to modify the queries
 * once you are happy with the queries, the program will call the Google Flights API and aggregate all results
-* the flight itineraries constructed will be sorted by cheapest price and saved in `saved_flight_itineraries/`.
+* the flight itineraries constructed will be sorted by cheapest price and saved in `saved_flight_itineraries/` (NOTE: only the top 1000 cheapest flights will be saved, to make sorting efficient and to save memory).

 ## Video demos